ragu1257/ragu1257/README.md

 ## 🚀 About
 <img src="https://www.andreasbilly.com/work.png" align="right" width="200px"/>

-### 👨‍💻 About Me
-Full-Stack Engineer with 6+ years of successful software delivery experience.
-Expert in JavaScript, TypeScript, React, Vue, Node.js, NestJS, and Express.js.
-Interested in GraphQL, Testing, RESTful APIs, and SQL.
-Proud of delivering multiple microservices under tight deadlines & helped my team transition to use i18n in a global context using JSON files.
+Hello!
+I’m a Full-Stack Engineer with over 6 years of turning ideas into reality through code.
+My journey has been a thrilling ride through the world of JavaScript, TypeScript, React, Vue, Node.js, NestJS, and Express.js.
+I thrive on tackling complex challenges and finding elegant solutions.
+I have a knack for building robust applications and love diving into new technologies.

-🛠️ My career path has blended continuous learning, technical leadership, and hands-on software development.
-This includes implementing impactful features such as the 'Share Certificate on LinkedIn' functionality, enhancing company visibility and client reach.
+🛠️ My career is a blend of continuous learning, technical innovation, and hands-on problem-solving.
+I’ve had the privilege of implementing features that truly make a difference, like the 'KYC/KYB' functionality, which helped our company to onboard client on our trading platform.

-🚀 My motto: "To persevere is important for everybody.
-Don't give up, don't give in.
-There's always an answer to everything."
+🚀 My motto: "Keep going, stay curious, and have fun along the way.
+Every challenge is just a chance to learn something new and have a good laugh at the obstacles you overcome!"

 ### 💻 Programming Languages
  JavaScript,